Luigi Versiglia: Canonization

-The process for the pair's canonization opened in both Shaozhou and in Turin in an informative process that spanned from 31 December 1934 until its closure in 1935 while his spiritual writings received theological approval on 18 March 1949.
-The formal introduction to the cause came on 13 June 1952 under Pope Pius XII and he became titled as a Servant of God.
+The process for the pair's canonization opened in both Shaozhou and in Turin in an informative process that spanned from 31 December 1934 until its closure in 1935.
+Versiglia's spiritual writings received theological approval on 18 March 1949.
+The formal introduction to the cause came on 13 June 1952 under Pope Pius XII, and he became titled as a Servant of God.
 There was also a second process that was held but split into two: one was held in Hong Kong from 1953 to 1954 and the other was held in Turin from 1953 to 1957.
 Both processes received validation from the Congregation for Rites on 5 July 1963 when the cause moved to Rome for further investigation.

 The officials from the Congregation for the Causes of Saints and their consultants approved the cause on 3 February 1976 with the C.C.S. members alone meeting and approving the cause on 11 May 1976.
 Pope Paul VI approved their beatification on 13 November 1976 determining that the two were killed "in odium fidei" (in hatred of the faith) but died in 1978 before he could celebrate their beatification as did his successor Pope John Paul I a month later.
 Pope John Paul II celebrated the beatification on 15 May 1983.

 Their canonization would have depended on one miracle being attributed to them but this was waivered.
 Their cause was unified to that of others killed in China on 11 January 2000 with John Paul II signing a decree "de signis" on 22 January 2000 which waivered the required miracle for canonization.
-The date for the celebration was determined at a gathering of cardinals held on 10 March 2000 and Versiglia - and that of 119 others - was canonized as a saint in Saint Peter's Square on 1 October 2000.
+The date for the celebration was determined at a gathering of cardinals held on 10 March 2000 and Versiglia – and that of 119 others – was canonized as a saint in Saint Peter's Square on 1 October 2000.